AvePoint/cloud-api/docs/docs/services-and-features/elements/services/service-subscription-customer.md

-            "retention": "Retain data for 1 month",  // Data retention policy duration "consumedStorage": "N/A",  // Amount of storage currently used; not applicable here "expirationDate": "2025-04-05",  // Date when the subscription expires "change": "N/A"  // Information on changes, not applicable here "source": "AvePoint subscription" // The source of the subscription "paymentType": "Prepaid" // The payment type of the subscription "subscriptionName": "N/A" // The subscription name; not applicable here "package": "N/A" // The package of the subscription; not applicable here "contractEndDate": "N/A" // The contract end date; not applicable here },
+            "retention": "Retain data for 1 month",  // Data retention policy duration "consumedStorage": "N/A",  // Amount of storage currently used; not applicable here "expirationDate": "2025-04-05",  // Date when the subscription expires "change": "N/A",  // Information on changes, not applicable here "source": "AvePoint subscription", // The source of the subscription "paymentType": "Prepaid", // The payment type of the subscription "subscriptionName": "N/A", // The subscription name; not applicable here "package": "N/A", // The package of the subscription; not applicable here "contractEndDate": "N/A", // The contract end date; not applicable here },
         {
             "service": "Cloud Backup for IaaS + PaaS - Virtual Machine",